Ashmi18/MovieSearch/README.md

 # MovieSearch

-School assignent: Please go to Projects section to see description.
+School assignment: Please go to Projects section to see description.